MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 <a name="path-format"></a>
 *PathFormat*

-External data URI file path format, which can be specified in addition to partitions.
+External data folder URI path format, which can be specified in addition to partitions.
 Path format is a sequence of partition elements and text separators:

 &nbsp;&nbsp;[*StringSeparator*] *Partition* [*StringSeparator*] [*Partition* [*StringSeparator*] ...]